Shashidhar-Pawadashetti/aws-cloud-portfolio/README.md

 ---

+### Project 3: Managing Persistent Storage with EBS

+* **Objective:** To understand how to manage data persistence in AWS using Elastic Block Store (EBS) and protect data using Snapshots.
+* **Services Studied:**
+    * `Amazon EBS (Elastic Block Store)`: Network-attached, persistent block storage.
+    * `EBS Snapshots`: Point-in-time backups.
+    * `Instance Store`: Ephemeral, physically attached storage (Theory).
+* **What I Did:**
+    1.  **Created a new EBS Volume** (General Purpose gp3) in the same Availability Zone as my EC2 instance.
+    2.  **Attached the Volume** to the running instance on the fly.
+    3.  **Created a Snapshot** of the volume to create a backup.
+    4.  **Restored a Snapshot:** I simulated a disaster recovery scenario by creating a *new* volume from that snapshot.
+* **What I Learned:**
+    * **The "Network Drive" Concept:** EBS is like a USB stick plugged in over the network.
+It allows data to persist even if the EC2 instance is stopped or terminated (unlike Instance Store, where data is lost if the instance stops).
+    * **Availability Zone Lock:** This was a key learning—an EBS volume is **locked** to a specific Availability Zone (e.g., `us-east-1a`).
+You cannot attach a volume in `1a` to an instance in `1b` directly.
+    * **Snapshot Utility:** To move a volume to a different AZ, you must take a Snapshot, and then create a new volume from that Snapshot in the target AZ.
+    * **Incremental Backups:** EBS Snapshots are "incremental"—meaning the second snapshot only saves the data that changed since the first one, which saves storage costs.

+---

 ### Project 2: 3-Tier Web Application VPC

 * **Objective:** To design and build a foundational, secure, and scalable network infrastructure in AWS to host a classic 3-tier application (Web, App, Database).